 The inheritors of the property initiate the process by creating a small estate affidavit.
 Usually, there is a short waiting period—commonly, 30 or 45 days after the death—before anyone is allowed to collect the property.
 Still, the timeline for a small estate affidavit is much shorter than for full probate.

 To get the property, the inheritors present their affidavits and a copy of the death certificate to the person or institution who has possession of the property.
 Some institutions may also insist on seeing a copy of the will, if any.
 That person or institution is allowed, by law, to turn over the property upon receiving the affidavit.

 EXAMPLE: In his will, Perry leaves $20,000 to Alice.
 A month after Perry dies, Alice goes to his bank and fills out the affidavit form she picks up there, swearing that she is entitled to the money and that the estate qualifies for the state's small estate affidavit procedure.
 The bank, after looking at the affidavit, a copy of Perry's death certificate, and possibly the will, transfers $20,000 from Perry's account to her.

 In most states, an affidavit needs to be given only to the entity that is holding the property.
 But some states now require a copy to be sent to the state taxing agency, in case any state taxes are due.
 If the deceased person received any public benefits, another copy may need to go to the Health or Welfare Department; if there's money left in the estate, the government will want to be reimbursed for the aid it provided.

 Help for California readers.
-For a tear-out California affidavit form and instructions on how to use it, see How to Probate an Estate in California, by Julia Nissley (Nolo).
+For more details on using small estate procedures in California, see How to Probate an Estate in California, by Lisa Fialco (Nolo).